Creating Engaging Social Media Content With Canva on iPad and iPhone

 Canva is my default for social graphics, but it is not the only tool that belongs on your home screen.
 If your posts lean heavily on photography and you want filmic color grading rather than templates, the approach in our iPad VSCO techniques guide is a strong companion for editing the images before they ever land in Canva.
 For video first content like Reels and TikToks, a dedicated editor gives you finer control over cuts and transitions, and our guide to editing videos on iMovie for iPad walks through that nicely.

-For the full landscape of design and creative tools on Apple devices, browse our roundup of the best photo and video apps for iPad, or explore everything in the Photo and Video category.
+For the full range of design and creative tools on Apple devices, browse our roundup of the best photo and video apps for iPad, or explore everything in the Photo and Video category.
 The honest answer is that most creators end up using two or three apps together, with Canva as the hub where the final post comes together.

 FAQ